chef-training/webinars/README.md

 Everything is created from scratch within the demonstration.

-## Writing Great Unit Tests with ChefSpec Demo
+## Writing Great Unit Tests with ChefSpec

 ### Abstract / Description